icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-videogular](https://github.com/videogular/ngx-videogular) - An HTML5 video player for Angular 2.0.
 Videogular is a wrapper over the HTML5 video tag, so you can just add whatever you want.
 This provides a very powerful, but simple to use solution, for everybody.
 * [voicecapture-angular](https://github.com/angular-a11y/voicecapture-angular) - The library offers customizable options for handling voice input and transcription, making it a flexible solution for enhancing user interfaces.
 * [ngx-video-timeline](https://github.com/LennonReid/ngx-video-timeline) - Video playback progress bar component.
+* [ngx-cam-shoot](https://github.com/RzoDev/ngx-cam-shoot) - A streamlined Angular component that simplifies using your device's camera and accelerates image capture and saving.

 #### Mixed utilities